cerebral/cerebral/packages/cerebral-provider-http/README.md

     .then((response) => {
       response.status // Status code of response
       response.result // Parsed response text
+      // The response headers are returned as an object with lowercase header
-      response.headers // Parsed response headers
+      // names as keys.
+Values belonging to the same key are separated by ', '. response.headers // Parsed response headers
     })
     // All other status codes